-A Mexican mayor wed an animal that resembles an alligator in a customary ritual that is meant to bring luck to his people.
+A Mexican mayor wed an animal resembling an alligator in a customary ritual meant to bring luck to his people.

-Victor Hugo Sosa married Alicia Adriana, a caiman reptile while acting out an ancient ceremony.
+Victor Hugo Sosa married Alicia Adriana, a caiman reptile, while performing an ancient ceremony.

-The creature is referred to as the “princess girl” in local history or tradition, and the mayor claimed that the two “loved each other.”
+The creature is called the “princess girl” in local history or tradition, and the mayor claimed that the two “loved each other.”

 In San Pedro Huamelula, a village of indigenous Chontal people in the southern Mexican state of Oaxaca, onlookers cheered and danced as two persons exchanged holy vows.

-Sosa said during the ritual: “I accept responsibility because we love each other.
+During the ritual, Sosa said, “I accept responsibility because we love each other.
 That is what is important.

 “You can’t have a marriage without love… I yield to marriage with the princess girl.”